A SELF-ASSESSMENT OF SURVIVAL

 by: Ulysses Ybiernas ♦ July 4, 2012 Lonely Table

-A personal reflection on life, health struggles, family responsibilities, and daily self-assessment while trying to stay strong through hardship and uncertainty.
+A personal reflection on life, health struggles, family responsibilities, and the quiet discipline of daily self-assessment while trying to remain steady through hardship and uncertainty.

 This morning was busy at work.
 There were many clients to attend to, and I barely had time to breathe.
-I just came back from lunch, and I’m using these few quiet minutes to write down my thoughts in my notebook.
+I only just returned from lunch, and I am using these few quiet minutes to gather my thoughts and write in my notebook.

-My mind keeps going back to my family.
-My children are growing up so fast.
-My wife and I once dreamed of a simple life where neither of us would have to work overseas.
-But over time, those dreams faded because we needed to survive.
+My mind keeps drifting back to my family.
+My children are growing up so quickly.
+My wife and I once dreamed of a simple life where neither of us would need to work abroad.
+But over time, those dreams slowly faded as survival took priority over idealism.

-Still, I’ve managed to come this far through hard work and persistence.
-But good luck often feels out of reach, like it slips away just when I get close.
-So while I still have strength, I need to keep moving and take every chance I get.
+Still, I have managed to come this far through persistence and hard work.
+Yet good fortune often feels distant, as though it slips away just when I begin to reach for it.
+So while I still have strength, I remind myself to keep moving forward and take whatever opportunities come my way.

 Getting older has not been easy.
-I don’t have the same energy I once had.
-Time has made me accept my limits.
-Even so, this is the life I know, and I still need to work, even while I recover from illness.
+My energy is no longer what it used to be.
+Time has forced me to recognize my limitations.
+Even so, this is the life I know, and I continue to work, even while recovering from illness.

 Image Description

 Just last week, I was in the emergency room.
-I was very sick with severe stomach pain, diarrhea, high fever, and dehydration caused by an amoebic infection.
-My body was weak, and I felt close to death.
+I had been suffering from severe stomach pain, diarrhea, high fever, and dehydration caused by an amoebic infection.
+My body was weak, and I felt close to collapse.
 If my wife had not taken me to the hospital in time, I might not have survived.
-Now she is back overseas, and I am on my own again.
+Now she is back overseas, and I am once again on my own.

-Despite everything, I continue with my daily self-assessment, something I started at the beginning of the year as my New Year’s resolution.
+Despite everything, I continue with my daily self-assessment, a practice I started at the beginning of the year as part of my New Year’s resolution.

 Here is my current progress: